NBA Rumors: Coach Jason Kidd Shares His Insight On Lakers Superstar Anthony Davis

 After suffering a huge disappointment in the 2018-19 NBA season, the Los Angeles Lakers succeeded to turn themselves into a legitimate title contender with the successful acquisition of All-Star center Anthony Davis this summer.
 Despite failing to secure a deal before the February NBA trade deadline, the Lakers still managed to acquire Davis in the 2019 NBA offseason by sending a trade package including Lonzo Ball, Brandon Ingram, Josh Hart, and three first-round picks to the New Orleans Pelicans.

-Lakers lead assistant coach Jason Kidd may have experienced mentoring players like Giannis Antetokounmpo when he served as the head coach of the Milwaukee Bucks, but he still can’t help himself but express his excitement over the opportunity to work with a player of Anthony Davis’ caliber.
-In an interview with ESPN, which is currently posted on Youtube, Kidd shared his insight on Davis, whom he called “one of the best players in the world.”
+Lakers lead assistant coach Jason Kidd may have experience mentoring players like Giannis Antetokounmpo when he served as the head coach of the Milwaukee Bucks, but he still can’t help himself but express his excitement over the opportunity to work with a player of Anthony Davis’ caliber.
+In an interview with ESPN, which is currently posted on YouTube, Kidd shared his insight on Davis, whom he called “one of the best players in the world.”

 “When you talk about Anthony Davis… he can put the ball on the floor, he can pass,” Kidd said, as quoted by Lakers Nation.
 “We all know he can shoot the three, he can post up, defensively block shots, rebound.
 He has the total package and that’s why he’s one of the best players in the world.
 And so for us to be able to have him with LeBron and Kuzma and Rondo and some of these other guys on the team, it just makes it that much easier.”